 Data Availability Statement: All data can be found at sgul.figshare.ac.uk

 Acknowledgments: We would like to thank the community and respondents for accepting to participate in this research.
 TC is affiliated to the National Institute for Health Research (NIHR) Health Protection Research Unit in Immunisation at the London School of Hygiene & Tropical Medicine in partnership with Public Health England.
 The views expressed are those of the author(s) and not necessarily those of the National Health Service, the NIHR, the Department of Health, or Public Health England.
-This publication was produced by PREPARE which is part of the EDCTP2 programme supported by the European Union RIA2018V-2304.
+This article was produced by PREPARE which is part of the EDCTP2 programme supported by the European Union (grant number RIA2018V-2304-PREPARE).
 The views and opinions of authors expressed herein do not necessarily state or reflect those of EDCTP.

 Conflicts of Interest: P.N, L.A, F.Z, K.L.D, P.A, T.C, M.C and J.S declare no conflict of interest.
 EK is part of research projects funded by GSK, Merck, and Janssen; and received support for participating in Merck and GSK meetings.

 References